 Tuition

-*This session will be recorded.
+All sessions will be recorded.
 A link to the recording will be emailed to all those who register following the live session.
-This link is live for one month for you to watch at your convenience.
+This link is live for one month after the end of the series for you to watch at your convenience.

 Our Instructors